-In this week’s Glassnode on-chain Bitcoin analysis we will be looking at Bitcoins Realized HODL Ratio Indicator (HODLRI).
-The HODLRI has managed to successfully provide sell signals at every BTC top, and buy signals at every BTC bottom.
-The HODLRI is widely considered to be one of the top on-chain indicators.
+In this Glassnode on-chain Bitcoin analysis we will be looking at Bitcoins Realized HODL (RHODL) Ratio Indicator.
+The RHODL ratio indicator has managed to successfully provide sell signals at every BTC top, and buy signals at every BTC bottom.
+The RHODL ratio indicator is widely considered to be one of the top on-chain indicators.
 Firstly let’s run through how the indicator works.

-The HODLRI works through the utilisation of different aged UTXO`s, weighted through various realized values.
+The RHODL ratio indicator works through the utilisation of different aged UTXO`s, weighted through various realized values.

 What is a UTXO?